 If a representative who is eligible for direct payment does not want to receive direct

-payment of his or her fee from the claimant's past-due benefits, the representative
+payment of fee from the claimant's past-due benefits, the representative must:

-complete Part III of form SSA-1696-U4 by checking the box ‘Charging a fee but waiving
+complete Section 7 of form SSA-1696-U4 by checking the box ‘Charging a fee but waiving

 direct payment' and providing signature and date; or

-submit a written statement that clearly and unequivocally states that he or she waives
+submit a written statement that clearly and unequivocally states I waive direct payment

 The representative's written statement waiving the right to direct payment constitutes